What are Fire Cadet Instructors?

 - Ability to build positive relationships with young people.

 - Experience of the delivery of information to groups of people

 - Commitment and reliability

 Support and Training

 - Disclosure and Barring Service (DBS) an Enhanced DBS with Child Barring lists check will be required for this role

-- Minimum 1 day per week for 2 hours with occasional
+- Minimum of one day per week for two to three hours, with occasional weekends.

 - Uniform, PPE and workwear will be provided.